Every Landlord's Tax Deduction Guide

 complete a Schedule K-1 for each partner showing his or her share of the partnership’s income or loss

-transfer the Schedule K-1 information onto a Schedule E, Supplemental Income or Loss, for each partner
+transfer the Schedule K-1 information onto a Schedule E, Supplemental Income and Loss, for each partner

 complete a Schedule SE for each partner, listing his or her share of partnership income as self-employment income, and